Policy Details Page

 - The agency to which the disclosure will be made; and

-Parent Participation in Meetings
+Guardian Participation in Meetings

-- Notified of the purpose, time and location of the meeting and who will be in attendance.
+- Notified of the purpose, time, and location of the meeting and who will be in attendance.

 This documentation will be kept in the student’s special education file.